DataTalksClub/mlops-zoomcamp/README.md

 - [Machine Learning Zoomcamp - free 4-month course about ML Engineering](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)
 - [Data Engineering Zoomcamp - free 9-week course about Data Engineering](https://github.com/DataTalksClub/data-engineering-zoomcamp/)

+## FAQ

+**I want to start preparing for the course.
+What can I do?**

+If you haven't used Flask or Docker

+* Check [Module 5](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/05-deployment) form ML Zoomcamp
+* The [section about Docker](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_1_basics_n_setup/2_docker_sql) from Data Engineering Zoomcamp could also be useful

+If you have no previous experience with ML

+* Check [Module 1](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/01-intro) from ML Zoomcamp for an overview
+* [Module 3](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/03-classification) will also be helpful if you want to learn Scikit-Learn (we'll use it in this course)